Toward Adaptive Semantic Communications: Efficient Data Transmission via Online Learned Nonlinear Transform Source-Channel Coding: Preliminaries and Motivation

 In practice, each embedding $y_i$ is a $c$-dimensional feature vector.
 The learned entropy model $-\log p_{{ y}_i|\boldsymbol{ z}}({ y}_i|\boldsymbol{ z})$ indicates the summation of entropy along $c$ dimensions of $y_i$, thus, the information density distribution of $\boldsymbol{y}$ is captured.
 Accordingly, the bandwidth cost, such as the number of OFDM subcarriers, ${\bar k}_{i}$ for transmitting $y_i$ can be determined as

-where the learned entropy model $p_{{ y}_i|\boldsymbol{ z}}$ follows \eqref{eq_ntscc_z_to_y}, $Q$ denotes a scalar quantization whose range includes $2^{q}$ ($q = 1,2,\dots$) integers, and the quantization value set $\mathcal{V} = \{ v_1, v_2, \dots, v_{2^{q}} \}$ is related to the scaling factor $\eta_y$ and the Lagrange multiplier $q$.
+where the learned entropy model $p_{{ y}_i|\boldsymbol{ z}}$ follows \eqref{eq_ntscc_z_to_y}, $Q$ denotes a scalar quantization whose range includes $2^{q}$ ($q = 1,2,\dots$) integers, and the quantization value set $\mathcal{V} = \{ v_1, v_2, \dots, v_{2^{q}} \}$ is related to the scaling factor $\eta_y$ and the Lagrange multiplier $\lambda$.
 Hence, the predetermined $q$ bits should be transmitted as extra side information to inform the receiver which bandwidth is allocated to every embedding $y_i$.
 To adaptively map $y_i$ to a ${\bar k}_{i}$-dimensional channel-input vector $s_i$, the dynamic neural network structure \cite{han2021dynamic} is introduced into Transformers \cite{vaswani2017attention} to realize the deep JSCC codec $f_e$ and $f_d$ \cite{dai2022nonlinear}.
-By this approach, our NTSCC system is \emph{versatile}: a single model can support multiple transmission rates by simply adjusting the scaling factor $\eta_y$, its rate tokens, and dimension-controlling FC (fully-connected) heads in deep JSCC $f_e$ and $f_d$ modules \cite{dai2022nonlinear}.
-The other parts, including nonlinear transforms $g_a$, $g_s$, $h_a$, $h_s$, and Transformer backbones in deep JSCC codec, stay unchanged.
-This versatile property brings clear advantage, one does not need to use different $\lambda$ values to train various models for achieving different RD tradeoffs.
-In short, we have a versatile semantic communication scheme.